Why Automate Your Home

 - Install an occupancy motion sensor in a room or hallway to have the lights turn on when someone enters, then off when the area is empty.

 - Sensors turn on outdoor lights when someone approaches.
-Turn on house lights when you're driving up the driveway with a keychain remote.
+Turn on automated home lights when you're driving up the driveway with a keychain remote.

-You'll get peace of mind knowing your family is protected with a security system.
+You'll get peace of mind knowing your family is protected with a security system when you automate your home.
 Security systems include control panels, keypads, sensors, sirens, locks, lights, access control and more.
-You can choose an integrated wired system or an easy-to-install wireless system.
+You can choose an integrated wired system or an easy-to-install wireless automated house system.

 - Sirens scare away intruders, and notify neighbors and authorities of burglary or fire.